coastalwhite/lemurs/README.md

 ## MSRV Policy

-Lemurs has a *Minimum Supported Rust Version* policy of *N - 2*.
+Lemurs has a _Minimum Supported Rust Version_ policy of _N - 2_.
 This means that we only use Rust languages features that have been in Rust as of 2 releases.

 ## License

+The icon used at the top of the repository is not a logo and taken as an icon from the [SVGRepo](https://www.svgrepo.com/svg/252871/lemur).
+It is marked under CC0 and therefore freely distributable and amendable under a new license.

 The project is made available under the MIT and APACHE license.
 See the `LICENSE-MIT` and `LICENSE-APACHE` files, respectively, for more information.